-Some Institutes allow students to borrow institution laptops which need to be given back to the school after completion of graduation.
+Some Institutes allow students to borrow institution laptops that need to be given back to the school after completion of graduation.
 Both of these options allow students to have a laptop so they can take college courses online.

 List of best online colleges offering free laptops

 Here's the list of 10 colleges that offer free laptops to their students.